wolfpacs/wolfpacs/README.md

 ![Logo](priv/logo.png)

-WolfPACS is an DICOM router and open-source Picture Archiving and Communication System (PACS) solution written in Erlang.
+WolfPACS is an DICOM load balancer written in Erlang.

 ## Raison d'être

 With the advent of heavy ML/AI solutions in Radiology, there is growing need to split the workload across multiple workers.
-**WolfPACS** acts as a router, sending DICOM series to the correct worker.
+**WolfPACS** acts as a load balancer, sending DICOM series to the correct worker.

 ## Status